 If you want small, quiet generators, then do think hard about how much power you really need.
 Using more appliances will require a more heavy duty generator – and this will usually be noisier.
 While there’s no such thing as a completely silent portable generator, the quietest generators around make great low noise generators for camping.

 How much power do I need?

 A small generator will do – as long as you don’t want to use high drain appliances.
 A small model can normally power a smartphone and larger devices with ease, but may struggle with kettles, fridges or heaters, for example.
-If you do have a lot of appliances, such as when camping as a family or group, then looking for a generator with a larger output may be a good idea.
+If you do have a lot of appliances, such as when camping as a family or group, then you’ll need a generator with a larger output.

 What if I need more power in future?